 Pile driving appears in human history as early as the 18th century BCE.
 The punishment tool includes the Hammurabi Code.
 Naturally, pile driving also occurred as execution in ancient Rome.
 It is worth mentioning that the word “crucifixion” could also refer to nailing.
 Therefore, if we come across a word in Roman sources, without the context outlined, we can also presume a punch.

-This form of execution was not widely used during the Roman Empire, however, gained its “popularity” during the reign of Emperor Caligula, who sentenced his opponents to sawing and members own family.
+This form of execution was not widely used during the Roman Empire, however, gained its “popularity” during the reign of emperor Caligula, who sentenced his opponents and members of his own family for sawing.
 The bodies of convicts were cut with a chainsaw across the torso, not down the body as was usually done.
-Caligula watched the executions from the side, eating delicious.
+Caligula watched the executions from the side, eating delicious food.
 He claimed that torture stimulated his appetite.

 Romans, due to other nations (eg. Carthage) from the Mediterranean, at some point began to use elephants for military purposes.
 Sometimes, for the purpose of execution, the convict was placed on the ground and the animal was ordered to stand on the head/body of the victim.
 The writer Valerius Maximus (1st century CE) mentions that Lucius Emilius Paulus Macedonian, after defeating the Macedonian king in 168 BCE, Perseus, ordered the use of elephants to crush the bodies of three deserters.
 Another solution was to put a heavy stone on the victim’s cage, which resulted in suffocation and death.

 Finally, it is worth mentioning a different form of execution.
 The convict was dressed in a special tunic. tunica molesta, which was covered with a flammable substance, e.g. kerosene.
 Then the unfortunate was set on fire in the arena to the delight of the spectators.